Noi uomini duri

-Noi uomini duri (i.e. "We tough men") is a 1987 Italian comedy film directed by Maurizio Ponzi.
+Noi uomini duri (lit.
+'We tough men') is a 1987 Italian comedy film directed by Maurizio Ponzi.

 Plot

 Mario (Enrico Montesano), a tram-driver, and Silvio (Renato Pozzetto), a banker, make friends in the group of participants in a survival training course.
 Among evidence of daring, unusual gimmicks to learn and little food, it's a terrible life.
 But at least there is, for Silvio, the spasm to Cora, the wife of a sort of Rambo, who wins all the various tests of the course.